Ajanta Caves

-The Ajanta Caves are mentioned in the memoirs of several medieval-era Chinese Buddhist travellers.
+The Ajanta Caves are mentioned in the memoirs of several medieval-era Chinese Buddhist travelers.
 They were covered by jungle until accidentally "discovered" and brought to Western attention in 1819 by a colonial British officer Captain John Smith on a tiger-hunting party.
-The caves are in the rocky northern wall of the U-shaped gorge of the river Waghur, in the Deccan plateau.
+The caves are in the rocky northern wall of the U-shaped gorge of the River Waghur, in the Deccan Plateau.
 Within the gorge are a number of waterfalls, audible from outside the caves when the river is high.